St. Mildred's-Lightbourn School: Senior school

 Throughout the senior school years, Grades 9 (SS9) to Grade 12 (SS12/Grad Year), girls have a teacher advisor as well as subject-specific teachers. and invited to explore a wide range of co-curricular opportunities.
 There are also several major social events, including grade dances, a semi formal, and father daughter/mother daughter dances.

 In SS9 and SS10, two types of courses are offered: academic and open courses.
 Academic courses emphasize theory and abstract problems.
 Open courses are designed to prepare students for further study in certain subjects and to enrich their education generally.

 In SS11 to Grad Year, university and college preparation courses and open courses are offered to prepare students for their post-secondary destinations.

 Technology is integrated throughout curriculum in all subjects to continue education beginning in the junior and middle schools.

-All senior school students have their own personal laptop equipped with an SMLS suite of installed software.
-Updates are completed as necessary by the IT Department.
-The use of technology, including a collection of web-based applications, is not limited to computers.
-Student's curricular use of technology includes the following, among others: video and digital cameras, tablets, interactive projectors, sound recording, TI-83+ calculators, scientific probes, and GPS units.
-Technology use is guided by the Acceptable Use Policy signed by parents and students.

-Global studies

-St. Mildred's offers a variety of opportunities for students to participate in exchanges and travel to other areas on the globe.
-Students are required to complete the bronze level of The Duke of Edinburgh's Award before graduation and are encouraged to continue on to the Silver and Gold levels.

-All middle school students work toward the Junior Duke Award, focusing on many of the skills of the Duke of Edinburgh's Award program.
-Girls in JS3 – JS55 begin their Global Studies journey through participation in the "Millie 100" Program.
-As early as JS4, students experience their first overnight trip with the school.
-Then in JS4 and beyond, girls may go to various trips such as overnight camping, high ropes courses, winter survival skills, and learning to paddle a variety of water craft.

-All middle school students take part in a 4-day outdoor integrated educational experience with A.L.I.V.E.
-Outdoors, which combines outdoor work with planned workshops.